- UCAS Code

 - Marketing for Music, Theatre & Entertainment

 You'll continue to develop peer and self-evaluation skills as you explore innovative possibilities for delivering successful projects.
-You'll work on live briefs, supported by visiting speakers and including a collaborative interdisciplinary project and a collaborative performance event.
+You'll work on live briefs, supported by visiting speakers, including a collaborative interdisciplinary project and a collaborative performance event.
 You'll also study critical and cultural appreciation, entertainment law, creative production and business innovation.

 - Critical & Cultural Appreciation